Complete Guide to Valuation and Investing Strategies

 There are many macroeconomic factors that could change the market interest rate.
 For example, a central bank could decide to lower rates to stimulate its economy.
 Or, a competing nation’s currency devaluation could prompt your government to lower interest rates to help the country’s exporters.
 Because bonds are priced with interest rates, these changes could impact bond securities’ prices.

-For instance, let’s assume Company A issues a 5-year bond with an interest rate of 5%.
+For instance, let’s assume Company A issues a five-year bond with an interest rate of 5%.
 Such a bond would be trading at par value of S$100 in the beginning.
 All of a sudden, market interest rate (i.e. Singapore Treasury Bill) declines for a variety of reason from 1% to 0.5%.
 Such a move naturally prompts a comparable Company B to issue bonds with a lower interest rate of 4%.
-Given that Company A’s bond had promised 5%, the investor community would love to own Company A’s bond over Company B's bonds.
+Given that Company A’s bond had promised 5%, the investor community would love to own Company A’s bond over Company B’s bonds.
 The rise in demand would inflate Company A’s bond’s par value from S$100 to S$125 so that the S$5 of interest (5% of S$100) will be equivalent to 4% being offered by other bonds in the market.

 Per ValueInterest RateAnnual Coupon